SoftwareGuy/NodeListServer/README.md

 ## Why NodeLS?

 When developing a game, let's say a First Person Shooter, you might want to have clients host their own servers or you have a fleet of your own servers.
-T hese servers might be host-client ("listen") or pure dedicated instances.
+These servers might be host-client ("listen") or pure dedicated instances.
 However, here comes the next problem...

 How the heck do you display servers that are available for you to join?

-Node List Server (NodeLS for short) is a server directory application that allows.
+Node List Server (NodeLS for short) is a server directory application that allows you to create a "directory" of servers for your project, be it a game or something else.
 Originally designed to provide an open source alternative to the now-sunset Mirror List Server paid service, NodeLS is is licensed under MIT, so you are welcome to fork, modify and contribute back to the original project.

 _**Please consider a donation (see the Ko-Fi button above) if this software is useful to you.**_